January 28, 2021

 You can modify the focus on your bench press workout by adjusting the location your hands wrap around.
 A close grip press focuses more on your triceps' strength, putting more pressure on that muscle group to work.
 A wide grip bench press focuses more on the pec muscles.
 Until you get used to the standard form, stick with the "middle grip" bench press.

-Incline bench presses are better for developing your upper pectoral muscles.
+Incline bench presses are better for developing your upper chest.
 You also use your shoulders more, given that the exercise is closer to a shoulder press.
 The only requirement is to lift your benching equipment to an angle.
 This position is also good for the incline dumbbell fly, which we will be getting into later.
+If you do two push workouts a week, make the incline bench your main push day exercise in the second training session.

 Going on your workout routine with friends is great, but sometimes your friends aren't available.
 So with that in mind, is there a safe way to bench press without a spotter?